tmux-plugins/tmux-cpu/README.md

 ### Optional requirements (Linux, BSD, OSX)

 - `iostat` or `sar` are the best way to get an accurate CPU percentage.
-A fallback is included using `ps -aux` but could be inaccurate.
+A fallback is included using `ps aux` but could be inaccurate.
 - `free` is used for obtaining system RAM status.
 - `lm-sensors` is used for CPU temperature.
 - `nvidia-smi` is required for GPU information.